 A router control device or application can control a Kaleido-X (7RU) or Kaleido-X16 multiviewer's internal router module, or any multiviewer's logical sources and monitor wall destinations, via the KX Router logical router.
 It can also control other logical routers configured within your multiviewer system.
-In the case of the KX Router logical router, the device or application must support the NVISION Ethernet protocol - Compact router protocol.
+In the case of the KX Router logical router, the device or application must support the NVEP Router (NP0016) protocol.